Should You Contribute to a Traditional or a Roth IRA for your future?

 What is a Traditional IRA?

 Traditional IRAs are one of the most common types of retirement accounts.
-Traditional IRAs allow you to set aside a set amount of money each year — up to $6,000 per year, plus an additional $1,000 if you are over 50 — in a tax-advantaged account.
+Traditional IRAs allow you to set aside a set amount of money each year — up to $6,000 per year (2022), plus an additional $1,000 (2022) if you are over 50 — in a tax-advantaged account.
 That means you won’t have to pay taxes on the money you put into your IRA until you withdraw it after retirement.
-Traditional IRAs are especially beneficial to those who are in a lower tax bracket now than they expect to be in the future.
+Traditional IRAs are especially beneficial to those who are in a higher tax bracket now than they expect to be in the future.

-With Traditional IRAs, you receive a tax deduction on the contributions now instead of having to pay taxes on the withdrawals later.
+With Traditional IRAs, you receive a tax deduction on the contributions now and defer paying taxes on the withdrawals until a future date.
 If you expect to be in a lower tax bracket when you retire than you are now, a Traditional IRA might be a better choice for you.
 If you expect to be in a higher tax bracket when you retire, a Roth IRA might be a better choice for you.

 What is a Roth IRA?